Pirate Party UK: Election results

 It has previously been noted by Robinson, the first Pirate Party UK leader, that the Pirate Party UK's chances of getting a candidate elected to the UK parliament are "pretty much close to zero", because of the first past the post system for electing MPs to Parliament.
 Instead, its immediate aim is to raise awareness among voters and politicians in the other political parties.

 The Pirate Party UK contested its first election in 2010, standing nine candidates in the 2010 general election.
 The party also stood candidates in the 2011 Oldham East and Saddleworth and 2012 Manchester Central by-elections.
 The party also contested several local government elections and the 2011 Scottish Parliament election.
 The party stood six candidates in the 2015 general election, and ten in the 2017 snap general election.
-In general elections, none of its candidates has ever received more than one percent of the vote.
+In general elections, none of its candidates has ever received more than one per cent of the vote.